kswedberg/dotatom/packages/language-babel/README.md

 #### Previewing

-Babel v5 and Babel v6 code can be previewed as shown bellow.
+Babel code can be previewed as shown below.
 Source mapping keeps the ES201x file's cursor in step with the transpiled code's cursor.
 This feature requires the Atom package [source-preview](https://atom.io/packages/source-preview) in which `language-babel`becomes a provider of transpiled output which `source-preview` consumes.

 **Please note** that the following two packages should be disabled or uninstalled to stop multiple packages contending for the same transpile - [source-preview-babel](https://atom.io/packages/source-preview-babel) and [source-preview-react](https://atom.io/packages/source-preview-react).